Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Experiments

-The results of this section depict the interplay between $c_{n,\mathcal{X}}$ and $c_s$ for both MRI and randomly generated data, where the numbers have been averaged over $1000$ trials, as well as over all samples for each value of $c_s$.
+The results of this section depict the interplay between $c_{n,\mathcal{X}}$ and $c_1$ for randomly generated data, and $c_{n,\mathcal{X}}$ versus $c_{tot}$ for MRI data, where the numbers have been averaged over $1000$ trials, as well as over all samples for each value of $c_1$ or $c_{tot}$.
 In the case of Figure \ref{fig:JL_norm_synth}, $1000$ randomly generated JL matrices were applied to each mode of all $10$ randomly generated tensors.
+The results there indicate that the modewise embedding methods proposed herein still work on relatively coherent data despite the incoherence assumptions utilized in their theoretical analysis (recall Section~\ref{sec:main}).
 In Figure \ref{fig:JL_norm_real}, $1000$ JL embedding choices have been averaged over each of the $3$ MRI images as well as the $3$ images themselves.
-As expected, it can be observed that increasing the compression ratio leads to better norm and distance preservation of the MRI data as the numbers on the vertical axes approach $1$.
+As expected, it can be observed in both figures that increasing the compression ratio leads to better norm (and distance) preservation.